Date: March 8, 2019

-Henry R. Irons (BS'43 and MS'47) established Henry R. and Gladys V. Irons Endowed Lectureship to provide financial assistance to the Department of Electrical and Computer Engineering for annual lectures for students, faculty and the general university community at no charge to the participants.
+Henry R. Irons (BS'43 and MS'47) established the Henry R. and Gladys V. Irons Endowed Lectureship to provide financial assistance to the Department of Electrical and Computer Engineering for annual lectures for students, faculty, and the general university community at no charge to the participants.
 Speakers present on technical topics in the areas of electrical/wireless communications, computer hardware/software engineering, digital signal processing, systems and electronic controls, and solid-state electronics.

-The ECE Irons lectures are supported by the Henry R. and Gladys V. Irons Endowed Lectureship.
+The ECE Irons lectures are supported by the Henry R. and Gladys V. Irons Endowed Lectureship Fund.

 Date: April 19, 2023